Local laws and customs

 Taking photographs or using video equipment near military and government installations is prohibited.
 Always ask permission before taking photographs of people in Botswana.

 Homosexual acts are considered illegal in Botswana.
+See our information and advice page for the LGBT community before you travel.

 You should carry some form of identification with you at all times.
 A photocopy of your passport is sufficient.